groupdocs-viewer/GroupDocs.Viewer-Docs/net/developer-guide/retrieving-document-information/how-to-get-file-type-and-pages-count.md

 {{< /tab >}}
 {{< /tabs >}}

-## Get file type and pages count from stream
+## Get the file type and the pages count from a stream

+The following code snippet shows how to get the file type and the pages count from a stream:

 {{< tabs "example2">}}
 {{< tab "C#" >}}